btcven/locha-mesh-chat/documents/configuration/macOS_Android.md

-# Using macOS to compile Locha Mesh Chat for Android devices
+## Using macOS to compile Locha Mesh Chat for Android

 ### 1. Install Android Studio